dlal-group/simtext/README.md

 Input:
 Output of tool 2 or tab-delimited table with entities in column called “ID_<name>” and columns containing PMIDs.
 The names of the PMID columns should start with “PMID”, e.g. “PMID_1”, “PMID_2” etc.

-Settings:
--	Name of the output file
--	PubTator categories that should be considered (options: Genes, Diseases, Mutations, Chemicals, Species)
+Usage:
+$ T4_pmids_to_pubtator_matrix.R [-h] [-i INPUT] [-o OUTPUT] [-c {Genes,Diseases,Mutations,Chemicals,Species} [{Genes,Diseases,Mutations,Chemicals,Species} ...]]

+Optional arguments:
+ -h, --help                    show this help message and exit -i INPUT, --input INPUT       input file name. add path if file is not in workind directory -o OUTPUT, --output OUTPUT    output file name. [default "T4_output"] -c [...], --categories [...]
+PubTator categories that should be considered [default "('Genes', 'Diseases', 'Mutations','Chemicals')"]

 Output:
 Binary matrix with rows = entities and columns = extracted words

 ## T5_simtext_app

 Input:
-Input 1: Tab-delimited table with entities in column called “ID_<name>”, e.g. “ID_gene” if entities are genes and column(s) with grouping factor, e.g. column containing information to which diseases the genes are associated with.
+- Input 1: Tab-delimited table with entities in column called “ID_<name>”, e.g. “ID_gene” if entities are genes and column(s) with grouping factor, e.g. column containing information with which disorder the genes are associated with.
 The names of grouping columns should start with “GROUPING_”.
 If the column is called “GROUPING_disease”, the app will show “disease” as a grouping variable.
-Input 2: Binary word matrix (or output of tool 3 or tool 4).
+- Input 2: Binary word matrix (or output of tool 3 or tool 4).

-Settings:
-The user can choose different settings interactively within the app.
+Usage:
+$ T5_simtext_app.R [-h] [-i INPUT] [-m MATRIX] [-p PORT]

+Optional arguments:
+ -h, --help                    show help message
+ -i INPUT, --input INPUT       input file name. add path if file is not in working directory -m MATRIX, --matrix MATRIX    matrix file name. add path if file is not in working directory -p PORT, --port PORT          specify port, otherwise randomly selected

 Output:
-Shiny app with word clouds, dimensionality reduction plot, dendrogram of hierarchical clustering and table with extracted words and their frequency among the entities.
+Shiny app with word clouds of entities, dimensionality reduction plot, dendrogram of hierarchical clustering and table with extracted words and their frequency among the entities.